swig/swig/Doc/Manual/src/Fortran.md

   it discovered.

 The typical convention is to keep these names
-consistent: almost without exception, the module name `%module forexample` should be reflected in the file name as `forexample.i`.
+consistent: almost without exception, the module name `%module example` should be reflected in the file name as `forexample.i`.

 In the generated C wrapper code above, `int swigc_fact(int const *farg1)` is